-Caralluma socotrana is a very rare tropical plant
+Caralluma socotrana is a hard to find succulent plant

 • Caralluma socotrana is a very rare tropical plant